mikrono/tModLoaderWiki_kr_ko/ModTile.md

 Whether or not this tile behaves like a torch.
 If you are making a torch tile, then setting this to true is necessary in order for tile placement, tile framing, and the item's smart selection to work properly.

+### public bool sapling

+Whether or not this tile is a sapling, which can grow into a modded tree or palm tree.

 ## Methods

 ### public void AddToArray(ref int[] array)